twbs/bootstrap/site/content/docs/5.2/components/carousel.md

 ## Autoplaying carousels

-You can make your carousels autoplay on page load by adding the `data-bs-ride="carousel"` attribute.
+You can make your carousels autoplay on page load by setting the `ride` option to `carousel`.

 {{< callout info >}}
 For accessibility reasons, we recommend avoiding the use of autoplaying carousels.